openstack-archive/sahara/doc/source/userdoc/features.rst

 This page highlights some of the most prominent features available in sahara.
-The guidance provided here is primarily focused on the runtime aspects of sahara, for discussions about configuring the sahara server processes please see the :doc:`configuration.guide` and :doc:`advanced.configuration.guide`.
+The guidance provided here is primarily focused on the runtime aspects of sahara.
+For discussions about configuring the sahara server processes please see the :doc:`configuration.guide` and :doc:`advanced.configuration.guide`.